Olex2/Olex2Manual/Tasks/geometric_analysis_of_structures.md

 ## Growing Structures
 Olex2 offers a lot of flexibility over the manner in which structures are grown, the majority of these options are found under View | Symmetry Generation | Growing under which there are three options: Grow, Mode Grow and Assemble.
 - Completing structures where Z' ?
 1
 - Grow - Grow All will display all symmetry equivalent atoms/fragments to display the complete structure.
-(This is the same as View – Symmetry Generation - Grow All).
+(This is the same as View â€“ Symmetry Generation - Grow All).
 If the asymmetric unit does not consist of a complete molecule i.e. Z'?
 1, this mode will generate the rest of the structure.
 It is not uncommon for Z' to be some fraction of a molecule if it is sat on or around a special position in which case the rest of the molecule is generated by one or more symmetry operation(s), e.g. if a molecule is sat on an inversion centre only half of the molecule will be contained within the asu, the other half is generated by the inversion centre.
 For polymeric structures growth of 1 asu fragment will occur at each attachment point each time Grow All is clicked on.
 - Shells will grow incomplete fragments atom by atom in shell-by-shell from the currently displayed image.
 - Complete will generate all missing symmetry equivalent atoms of an already grown structure, independent of whether these are bound to the main fragment or not.
 In other words: all solvent molecules and counter-ion will be generated according to what is already shown.
 ### User-controlled growing modes
 These options are similar to grow, but the commands are only executed after you click on an object.
 When you enter a growing mode, clickable 'growing bonds' will sprout from atoms where the kind of growing you have asked for is applicable.
 There are various options in View | Symmetry Generation | Growing | Mode Grow:
 - Short Contacts displays grow-able 'bonds' to those atoms where 'short interactions' exist, alternatively type mode grow -s.
 Press ESC to exit the mode.
 If an atom is selected first only short interactions to that atom are shown.
-- Contacts near selected atoms – select an atom or atoms and then select Selection to display growable bonds from those atoms, alter-natively type mode grow –r.
+- Contacts near selected atoms â€“ select an atom or atoms and then select Selection to display growable bonds from those atoms, alter-natively type mode grow â€“r.
 Press ESC to exit the mode.
 - Contacts within the Van der Waals radii will show grow-able 'bonds' which are within the Van der Waals radii of the atoms.
-Alternatively type mode grow –v ## where ## represents a user specified distance away from atoms.
+Alternatively type mode grow â€“v ## where ## represents a user specified distance away from atoms.
 Press ESC to exit the mode.
 If an atom is selected first only short interactions to that atom are shown.
 - Atom by atom structures can be grown by selecting Shells.
 Press ESC to exit the mode.
 If an atom is selected first only short interactions to that atom are shown.
-- Relocating atoms in the asu – it may be desirable to select different atoms to form the asymmetric unit.
+- Relocating atoms in the asu â€“ it may be desirable to select different atoms to form the asymmetric unit.
 To do this select Move and click on an alternative location.
 Press ESC to exit the mode.
 If an atom is selected first only options relating to that atom are displayed.
-> In order to grow all of the displayed clickable growing options in growing modes, type grow –b.
+> In order to grow all of the displayed clickable growing options in growing modes, type grow â€“b.
 ### Reassembling structures
 This tool does not strictly belong to the 'growing' family of tools, but it is frequently used together with the growing tools as it allows you to re-arrange the asymmetric unit contents into a different configuration.
 There are various options under View | Symmetry Generation | Growing | Assemble:
 - Broken Fragments: a structure may become 'broken' - parts that should be bonded are shown as separate fragments.
-This tool will bring them back together, alternatively type compaq –a.
+This tool will bring them back together, alternatively type compaq â€“a.
-- Atom-to-Atom is very similar to the 'Broken Fragments' tool, but a different algorithm is used, or type compaq –c.
+- Atom-to-Atom is very similar to the 'Broken Fragments' tool, but a different algorithm is used, or type compaq â€“c.
-- Metal Last In this tool, metal ions are ignored while attempts to re-assemble the ligand are made, the metal ion is placed at the shortest possible distance, or type compaq –m.
+- Metal Last In this tool, metal ions are ignored while attempts to re-assemble the ligand are made, the metal ion is placed at the shortest possible distance, or type compaq â€“m.
-- Q-Peaks This will move all electron density peaks as close to existing atoms as possible, or type compaq –q.
+- Q-Peaks This will move all electron density peaks as close to existing atoms as possible, or type compaq â€“q.
-- Growing structure to display hydrogen bonding interactions -- To view the hydrogen bonding interaction associated with the asymmetric unit type htab –g.
+- Growing structure to display hydrogen bonding interactions -- To view the hydrogen bonding interaction associated with the asymmetric unit type htab â€“g.
 To return to just viewing the asymmetric unit type fuse.
 -- Displaying the asymmetric unit only:
 -- Grow - Asymm.
 Unit (fuse) Removes all symmetry equivalent atoms and displays the asymmetric unit.
 Alternatively type fuse.
 ## Packing Structures